-This section examines liability for corruption in the infrastructure, construction and engineering sectors.
+This section examines liability for corruption in the infrastructure sector.

-In most jurisdictions, both companies and individuals can be liable for a criminal offence.
+In most jurisdictions, both organisations and individuals can be liable for a criminal offence.
 The exact extent of criminal liability will depend on the law of a particular country.
-However, the principles stated below will apply in a number of jurisdictions.
+However, the principles stated below, or materially similar principles, will apply in a number of jurisdictions.

-As explained in What is corruption, GIACC uses the term "corruption" in the wider sense to include bribery, extortion, fraud, collusion, cartels, abuse of power, and money laundering.
+As explained in What is Corruption, GIACC uses the term “corruption” in the wider sense to include bribery, extortion, fraud, cartels, abuse of power, embezzlement, and money laundering.
 Consequently, the discussion of liability in this section applies to all such criminal activity.

 Criminal liability for individuals